open-meteo/open-meteo/README.md

 Repositories:
 - [Captain Cold](https://github.com/cburton-godaddy/captain-cold) Simple Open-Meteo -> Discord integration
 - [wthrr-the-weathercrab](https://github.com/tobealive/wthrr-the-weathercrab) Weather companion for the terminal
+- [Weather-Cli](https://github.com/Rayrsn/Weather-Cli) A CLI program written in golang that allows you to get weather information from the terminal

 Other:
 - Contributions welcome!